keelancook/missions-center/for-students/mission-trips/student-expectations.md

 2. Turn in all the other assignments that are due as required in the syllabus.
 3. Praise the Lord for what He did during your time on the mission trip.
 4. Share stories with others to encourage them!
+5. Remember that mission trips are courses/classes for which you will be registered.
+They are Pass/Fail.
+A Pass will not necessarily improve your GPA, but a Fail will negatively impact it.

 ---